huggingface/huggingface_hub/docs/source/en/guides/upload.md

 <Tip>

 For large uploads, you have to set `repo_type="model"` or `--repo-type=model` explicitly.
-Usually this information is implicit in all other `HfApi` methods.
+Usually, this information is implicit in all other `HfApi` methods.
 This is to avoid having data uploaded to a repository with a wrong type.
 If that's the case, you'll have to re-upload everything.

 </Tip>